NelisW/ComputationalRadiometry/README.md

 [![http://dx.doi.org/10.5281/zenodo.9910 ](https://zenodo.org/badge/doi/10.5281/zenodo.9910.png)](http://dx.doi.org/10.5281/zenodo.9910 )

-The [pyradi](https://code.google.com/p/pyradi/) toolkit is a Python toolkit to perform optical and infrared radiometry (flux flow) calculations.
+The [pyradi](https://github.com/NelisW/pyradi) toolkit is a Python toolkit to perform optical and infrared radiometry (flux flow) calculations.
 The toolkit is an extendable, integrated and coherent collection of basic functions, code modules, documentation, example templates, unit tests and resources, that can be applied towards diverse calculations in the electro-optics domain.

-The notebooks in this series cover the functionality provided by the [pyradi](https://code.google.com/p/pyradi/) Python library on [Google Code](https://code.google.com/p/pyradi/source/browse/#svn%2Ftrunk%253Fstate%253Dclosed).
+The notebooks in this series cover the functionality provided by the [pyradi](https://github.com/NelisW/pyradi) Python library.
 The pyradi package is also available on [PyPI](https://pypi.python.org/pypi/pyradi/):  `pip install --upgrade pyradi`.

 The notebooks can be downloaded from [Github](https://github.com/NelisW/ComputationalRadiometry#computational-optical-radiometry-with-pyradi).
 These notebooks are constantly revised and updated, revisit from time to time.

-This series of  notebooks is not intended to be a complete manual, please consult the [references](https://code.google.com/p/pyradi/#Documentation) for more information.
+This series of  notebooks is not intended to be a complete manual, please consult the [documentation](http://nelisw.github.io/pyradi-docs/_build/html/index.html) for more information.
 Section references in the notebooks indicated as (Sec 5.1) refer to sections in the [book](http://spie.org/x648.html?product_id=2021423&origin_id=x646).

 The links below point to HTML renderings of the notebooks, courtesy of [Rackspace](http://nbviewer.ipython.org/).
 Please have patience, rendering the notebooks may take some time (downloading files, processing the data, and rendering the HTML).